SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/foraging_patch.md

 :alt: step1
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 1\.
-Trim slightly the motor metal pin using a grinding wheel or a handheld Dremel.
-Trim until you create a flat surface on the pin.
+Create a flat surface on the motor shaft by filing it or using a handheld dremel.
 :::
 :::{figure} ../../images/foraging-patch-step2.svg
 :alt: step2